Toxocious/Absolute/README.md

 ## Getting Started
 ### Prerequisites
-This project makes uses of Node.js for the live in-game chat system, and PHP for everything else.
+This project makes uses of Node.js for the live in-game chat system, SASS for compiling the SCSS stylesheets to CSS, and PHP for everything else.

 Make sure that you have Node.js installed, as well as PHP 7.2+, Apache or Nginx, and PHPMyAdmin.